 For more information on government contact details, please see the following link: 4.1 Zimbabwe Government Contact List

-After the inauguration of the Government of National Unity (GNU) the political and economical situation in Zimbabwe stabilized compared to most of 2008.
+The political and economical situation in Zimbabwe stabilized compared to most of 2008.
 The introduction of a multi-currency system practically led to a halt in inflation, although this has not yet substantially improved the standard of living of most Zimbabweans.
 Political violence, which characterized much of 2008, has largely come to a halt, while a process of national healing and reconciliation has started.
 Humanitarian organisations and NGOs have more space to operate and bans were lifted.

 The Emergency Response Fund for Zimbabwe was established as a pooled fund in 2006.
 It was initially set up to meet the emergency needs of people affected by displacement but has continued to be replenished by donors thereby facilitating response to emerging response requirements in the country.
 Being a pooled fund of un-earmarked contributions from various donors, the ERF operates with greater flexibility and speedier approval processes than traditional funding mechanisms.
 The guiding principles of the fund is to allow timely emergency and/or gap filling responses through consultative and collaborative approval processes by the representatives of key stakeholders from UN agencies and local and international NGOs participating in the Advisory Board.
 The Advisory Board is chaired by the UN Humanitarian Coordinator.
 Members are drawn from two UN Agencies, IOM and two NGO (national and international representatives).
 OCHA Zimbabwe provides secretariat support to the management of the fund while clusters are consulted for technical inputs.